 Heavy metal is also inspired by a classical music imprinted with blackness.
 Some guitarists even know how to play the guitar with one hand.

-For Nile Rodgers, Bootsy Collins, Georges Clinton but also Jamiroquai, James Brown, Earth, Wind and Fire fans funk is the groovy rhythms music style.
+For Nile Rodgers, Bootsy Collins, Georges Clinton but also Jamiroquai, James Brown, Earth, Wind and Fire fans, funk is the style of groovy rhythms.

-Basic notions are required such as rhythmic flow, swing, accentuation, etc. If you don’t know of these, ask your guitar teacher for help during your guitar lessons.
+Basic notions are required such as rhythmic flow, swing, accentuation, etc. If you don't know of these, ask your guitar teacher for help during your acoustic, electric or bass guitar lessons.

 Rhythm – the basis of funk – is mostly based on sixteenth notes: the left hand is placed entirely on the strings so as to smother them slightly and the right hand makes back and forth movements (called strumming).

-Volume is constant and one shouldn’t be afraid to strike strings thoroughly to gain in sound and insurance.
+Volume is constant and one shouldn't be afraid to strike strings thoroughly to gain in sound and assurance.

 Reggae is a music style from the Caribbean – especially Jamaica.
 Bob Marley and his band The Wailers widely popularized it.

-Reggae regularly uses a technic that plays alternately the fundamental note in the bass and the acute notes of a chord (with fingers or a pick).
+Reggae regularly uses a technique that plays alternately the fundamental note in the bass and the acute notes of a chord (with fingers or a pick).

-Country is played as follows: a base accompaniment with alternating chord positions, low-string notes with a brushed chord on the acute strings.
+Country is played as follows: a bass accompaniment with alternating chord positions, low-string notes with a brushed chord on the acute strings.

 Solid body guitars such as a Rickenbacker will enable you to play as Birelli Lagrene, Pat Metheny, John McLaughlin or Django Reinhardt did.